betterscientificsoftware/bssw.io/Articles/Blog/2025-10-bsswf-profile4.md

 #### Publication date: October 7, 2025

-The Better Scientific Software (BSSw) Fellowship may only last a year, but it can have positive impacts that last a career.
+The Better Scientific Software (BSSw) Fellowship may last only one year, but it can have positive impacts that last a career.
 Just ask Robert Latham, a senior scientific programmer in the Mathematics and Computer Science Division at Argonne National Laboratory.

 <br>